 - Influenza Clearance.
 Documentation of current influenza season vaccine.
 This would be in September or later for each season.

 - Health Clearance.
 Visiting residents & fellows must submit documentation of immunizations or reports showing positive results of antibody titers for immunity to Tetanus-Diphtheria-Pertussis, Hepatitis B, Measles, Mumps and Rubella.
 A positive antibody titer is REQUIRED for Chicken Pox (Varicella), and an annual Tuberculin skin test taken within six months of the start date of rotation is also required.

-- Proof of current ACLS/PALS Provider Certification.
+- Proof of current ACLS Provider Certification.
 You must supply proof that you hold a current certification in Advanced Cardiac Life Support for Healthcare Providers.
 The certification must be from an approved provider that displays the AHA logo on the certification.
-If you will be doing a Pediatric Rotation, you must have a current PALS Provider certification.
-Some rotations will require an ATLS or an NRP certification.
 Check with the UT program you wish to visit and upload a current certification as requested.

 - Personal Health Insurance.
-Visiting residents must include with their application proof of personal health insurance (send a copy of the insurance card).
+Visiting residents must include in New Innovations proof of personal health insurance.

 - License/Training Permit.
 Visiting residents outside of the state of Texas, who do not have their own Texas medical license, must complete the rotator physician in training permit application.
 Your program coordinator should contact the Texas Medical Board directly at email@example.com and ask for instructions on how to apply for the rotator permit at least 90 days before the planned start date of the rotation.
 Participation in an elective rotation is contingent upon visiting resident’s ability to obtain the applicable training permit.